wtsi-hgi/irobot/README.md

 `multipart/byteranges` media type, where byte ranges in the response will have the media type `application/octet-stream` and include a `Content-MD5` if one exists.
-The ranges may therefore be chunked differently than specified, so that they align with the precache checksum chunk size.
+The ranges may therefore be chunked differently than requested, so that they align with the precache checksum chunk size, but the requested range will be fully satisfied.

 If the `Accept-Ranges` request header is omitted, then the entirety of the data will be returned as a `200 OK` response, with media type